-BP Oil Lingers: Long-term risks of tar on gulf coast floor
+BP Oil Spill: Long-term risks of tar on gulf coast floor

 At the request of coastal leaders, experts from Auburn University examined tar samples that had washed onto Gulf of Mexico beaches following Tropical Storm Lee earlier this month.